openpgpjs/openpgpjs/CONTRIBUTING.md

 ### Notify your interest

 Please let us know you want to work on it so we can avoid multiple people working on the same issue.
-// TODO: How?
+Ideally, notify us by our [Gitter](https://gitter.im/openpgpjs/openpgpjs), but expressing your interest in the issue itself it's also ok.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.